--THINK AHEAD--

 These costs are ALL OPPORTUNITY COSTS, as the USE OF THEIR OWN FACTORY SPACE means THEY FORGO RENTAL INCOME while USING THEIR OWN LABOUR means they FORGO SALARY INCOME

-Suppose Mr. B's current SALARY is £60,000 a year, and he wishes to quit to open his own tutoring business.
-You will set up your OFFICE in a SPARE ROOM of your house that you currently RENT out for £4,000 a year.
-Further, you estimate that you will spend £20,000 per year on RAW MATERIALS and a further £18,000 a year on ADMIN STAFF.
-If you expect to earn an INCOME of $100,000, do you think you should open the business?
+"Suppose Mr. B's current SALARY is £60,000 a year, and he wishes to quit to open his own tutoring business.
+He intends to set up his OFFICE in a SPARE ROOM of his house that he currently RENTS out for £4,000 a year.
+Further, he estimates that he will spend £20,000 per year on RAW MATERIALS and a further £18,000 a year on ADMIN STAFF.
+If he expects to earn an INCOME of $100,000, do you think he should open the business?
 Why?
 Why not?
 What are the explicit costs of the tutoring business?
-What are the implicit costs of the tutoring business?
+What are the implicit costs of the tutoring business?"

 FIXED COSTS arise from the "USE OF FIXED INPUTS".